paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-distribution.md

 reached in practice.
 Hence due to rate limiting we have a very good chance to not ever having to drop a potential valid dispute due to some resource limit.

-Further safe guards: The dispute-coordinator actually confirms/denies imports.
+Further safe guards are possible: The dispute-coordinator actually confirms/denies imports.
 So once we receive a denial by the dispute-coordinator for the initial imported votes, we can opt into flushing the batch immediately and importing the votes.
 This swaps memory usage for more CPU usage, but if that import is deemed invalid again we can immediately decrease the reputation of the sending peers, so this should be a net win.
+For the time being we punt on this for simplicity.

 Instead of filling batches to maximize memory usage, attackers could also try to overwhelm the dispute coordinator by only sending votes for new candidates all